-Convention Meaning or Use Example Blue text Cross-reference link to a location in the current document See the section "Additional Resources" for details.
-See "Title Formats" in Chapter 1 for details.
-Blue, underlined text Hyperlink to a website (URL) Go to http://www.xilinx.com for the latest speed files.
+Convention Meaning or Use Example Blue text Cross-reference link to a location in the current document See "Additional Resources" for more information.
+Blue, underlined text Hyperlink to a website (URL) Go to www.xilinx.com for the latest speed files.